Hugh Latimer: Life

 Latimer was born into a family of farmers in Thurcaston, Leicestershire.
 His birthdate is unknown.
-Contemporary biographers including John Foxe placed the date somewhere between 1480 and 1494.He later recalled that "my father...kept me to schole" and he started his studies in Latin grammar at the age of four, but not much else is known of his childhood.
-He attended the University of Cambridge and was elected a fellow of Clare College on 2 February 1510.
-He received the Master of Arts degree in April 1514 and he was ordained a priest on 15 July 1515.
+Contemporary biographers including John Foxe placed the date somewhere between 1480 and 1494.
+He later recalled that "my father...kept me to schole" and he started his studies in Latin grammar at the age of four, but not much else is known of his childhood.
+He attended the University of Cambridge from the age of 14, where according to the Alumni Cantabrigienses he was a pupil of John Watson and probably a scholar of Peterhouse.
+He was elected a fellow of Clare College on 2 February 1510, and in either that or the following year was awarded his Bachelor of Arts degree.
+He received a Master of Arts degree in April 1514 and was ordained a priest on 15 July 1515.
 In 1522, Latimer was nominated to the positions of university preacher and university chaplain.
 While carrying out his official duties, he continued with theological studies and received the Bachelor of Divinity degree in 1524.
 The subject of his disputation for the degree was a refutation of the new ideas of the Reformation emerging from the Continent, in particular the doctrines of Philipp Melanchthon.
 Up to this time, Latimer described himself as "obstinate a papist as any was in England".
 A recent convert to the new teachings, Thomas Bilney heard his disputation and later came to him to give his confession.
 Bilney's words had a great impact on Latimer and from that day forward he accepted the reformed doctrines.

 Latimer joined a group of reformers including Bilney and Robert Barnes that met regularly at the White Horse Tavern.
 He began to preach publicly on the need for the translation of the Bible into English.
 This was a dangerous move as the first translation of the New Testament by William Tyndale had recently been banned.
 In early 1528, Latimer was called before Cardinal Thomas Wolsey and he was given an admonition and a warning.
 The following year, Wolsey fell from Henry VIII's favour when he failed to expedite the annulment of Henry's marriage to Catherine of Aragon.
 In contrast, Latimer's reputation was in the ascendant as he took the lead among the reformers in Cambridge.
 During Advent in 1529, he preached his two "Sermons on the Card" at St Edward's Church.

 In 1535, he was appointed Bishop of Worcester, in succession to an Italian absentee, and promoted reformed teachings and iconoclasm in his diocese.
 On 22 May 1538, at the insistence of Cromwell, he preached the final sermon before Franciscan Friar John Forest was burnt at the stake, in a fire said to have been fueled partly by a Welsh image of Saint Derfel.
 In 1539, he opposed Henry VIII's Six Articles, with the result that he was forced to resign his bishopric and imprisoned in the Tower of London (where he was again in 1546).